Code-Lau/Mekanism_Wiki/README.md

 Mekanism is an independent tech mod created by Aiden Brady that brings low, mid, and high tier machinery to Minecraft.
 Mekanism excels at making your life easier with automation through a scientific and chemistry based approach.
 This project aims to encapsulate everything Mekanism has to offer in a concise and detailed guide.
 This project is a guide first, wiki second, and will be receiving dedicated item pages in the near future.
 This guide is specifically for those who are playing the mod individually or as part of a modpack.
 From following this guide players will be able to:

--Follow guides on how to install Mekanism individually or through launchers/modpacks.
+- Follow guides on how to install Mekanism individually or through launchers/modpacks.

--Follow guides on the processes of machine-making.
+- Follow guides on the processes of machine-making.

--Build factories for automation and power.
+- Build factories for automation and power.

--Learn how to best use equipment and modify them.
+- Learn how to best use equipment and modify them.

 Mekanism was first released on May 27th, 2017 and since then has been a pillar of tech in modpacks.
 Despite this, there is only one very old wiki and almost next to no coverage of the details.
 For a new player, searching for information comes in the form of outdated youtube videos and reddit posts.
 This project will change that, giving players an up to date and relevant guide from the smallest details to large and complicated factories.
 The end goal for this project is to be the main site people come to for information.
 The hope is that no one will be confused, absorbing incorrect or outdated info and that it is user friendly and accessible to all who may need it.